tugberkugurlu/sink-or-swim/00-line-count/README.md

 (Golang Determining whether *File points to file or directory)[https://stackoverflow.com/a/25567952/463785]

+(Go by Example: Reading Files)[https://gobyexample.com/reading-files]

+(reading file line by line in go)[https://stackoverflow.com/a/16615559/463785]

 ## Side Learnings

  - It is possible to slice the arrays by specifying a half-open range with two indices separated by a colon. based on `b := []byte{'g', 'o', 'l', 'a', 'n', 'g'}`, `b[1:4] == []byte{'o', 'l', 'a'}` will be true, sharing the same storage as b.
 More info: https://blog.golang.org/go-slices-usage-and-internals